zowe/community/Project Management/PI Planning/24PI1 Planning/PI Planning Preparation by Squad/Zowe Doc Squad - 24PI1 Objectives.md

 ## Continue to suppliment the section for Troubleshooting Installation and Configuration

+This objective relates to issue [#3164](https://github.com/zowe/docs-site/issues/3164) in the docs-site repo.
+This is the final recommendation described in objectives the Zowe Server Install Study ([#2960](https://github.com/zowe/docs-site/issues/2960)) that remains to be addressed.

+## Continue to prepare Zowe Docs for Zowe v3

+Address the restructuring, additions, and deprecations that apply to Zowe v3.

+This relates to objective [#2970](https://github.com/zowe/docs-site/issues/2970) in the docs-site repo.

+## Assist with Zen wizard doc

 ## Restucture Extending section for API Mediation Layer (_possible stretch_)

 This objective relates to Issue [#3270](https://github.com/zowe/docs-site/issues/3270) in the docs-stie repo.